 if any questions.

 Outside main entrance to Everleigh Market - 245 Wilson Street, Everleigh (near Redfern; 10 min drive from City road or Broadway.
 Redfern Station - 1 stop from Central Station on Cityrail train).
 Nearby street parking available and limited parking at Carriageworks.
 We finish at Darling Harbour.

 What to bring:

-We recommend you have a digital SLR camera (all DSLR brands ok: Canon, Nikon, Pentax, Olympus, Sony) Micro four-thirds camera, or quality non-DSLR camera.
-Bring your camera lenses, manual, memory cards (at least 2 GB card), charged camera battery & a spare battery if possible.
+We recommend you have a digital SLR / Mirrorless camera (all brands ok: Canon, Nikon, Pentax, Olympus, Sony, Fuji, or quality non-DSLR camera).
+Bring your camera lenses, memory cards (at least 8 GB card), charged camera battery & a spare battery if possible.

 N.B We reserve the right to change content & course location route depending on weather & time of year.
 Courses run on various times throughout the year but not necessarily every month.

 Our Lightroom photo/image editing short course workshop is a perfect ‘add-on’ to this Next Step Photography Course.
 Book this course with Lightroom image-editing workshop together and pay less ($440 for both).
 ‘Adobe Lightroom Course.’